Introduction

 NE1 2PQ

-If you have questions regarding your information or its use, please contact info@sevenstories.org.uk.
+If you have questions regarding your information or its use, please contact our Box Office on 0300 330 1095 or email info@sevenstories.org.uk.

-- To deliver a service you have requested (examples include, fulfil ticket purchase, merchandise, donation and membership requests, processing payments, gathering feedback on an event you have attended)
+1. To deliver a service you have requested (e.g. fulfilling ticket purchases, books and merchandise purchases, donations, and membership requests, processing payments, and gathering feedback on an event you have attended)

-- Where we have your consent we will send you e-newsletters and/or brochures about what’s on, offers and news
+2. Where we have your consent we will send you e-newsletters and/or brochures about what’s on, offers, and news

-- To help us target our marketing communications and adverts so that they’re more relevant to you
+• To help us target our communications and adverts so that they’re more relevant to you

-- To measure and understand how our audiences respond to a variety of marketing activity so we can ensure our strategy is well targeted, relevant and effective
+• To measure and understand how our audiences respond to a variety of marketing activities so we can ensure our strategy is relevant and effective

-- Use booking and publicly available information to classify our audiences into groups or segments, offering a more personal Seven Stories experience and improving our offer
+• Use booking and publicly available information to group our audiences to enable us to offer a more personal Seven Stories experience

-- To report to funding and partner agencies including Arts Council England and The Audience Agency.
+• To report to funding and partner agencies including Arts Council England

 How we collect your information

 We collect your information when you engage with us.
-For example, when you purchase tickets online you will be asked if you want to hear from us by email or if you are signing up to our annual pass scheme you will be asked if you want to hear from us by email or post.
-We also look at how our audience use our website, so that we can offer the best possible online experience whether you’re booking tickets or just trying to find out more about our collection.
+For example, when you purchase tickets online you will be asked if you want to hear from us by email, or if you are signing up to our mailing lists you will be asked if you want to hear from us by email, phone, or post.
+We also look at how our audience uses our website so that we can offer the best possible online experience whether you’re looking for information, making a booking or trying to find out more about our collection.

-- If you choose to Gift Aid your admission, for financial regulatory reasons
+2. If you choose to Gift Aid your donation, for financial regulatory reasons

-- When you create an account at www.sevenstories.org.uk to buy tickets, make donations or make a purchase from the bookshop (you will be prompted about email preferences)
+3. When you create an account at www.sevenstories.org.uk to book an event, make a donation, or hire our venue (you will be prompted about email preferences)

-- Contact us by phone or in person to book tickets
+4. Contact us by email, phone, or in person to book tickets

-- Contact us by phone or in person to visit the collection or make a donation
+5. Contact us by email, phone, or in-person to visit the collection or make a donation

-- Contact us by post, e.g. application forms for annual pass or donation queries
+6. Contact us by post, e.g. application forms or donation queries

-We only collect the information that’s necessary to carry out our business, provide the particular service you’ve requested and to keep you informed.
+We only collect the information that is necessary to carry out our business, provide the particular service you have requested, and keep you informed.
 The information we collect depends on where and when it is gathered, as follows:

-- When you create an account with us, interact with us or purchase tickets or other items from us online, by post or phone we need to collect information from you in order to provide the service you are requesting.
-We may collect (Prefix and name, Email address, Date of Birth, Contact phone number(s), Payment card details, Delivery address(s), billing address.
+1. When you create an account with us, interact with us, book an event, hire our venue or other items from us online, by post or phone we need to collect information from you to provide the service you are requesting.
+We may collect (Prefix and name, Email address, Date of Birth, Contact phone number(s), Payment card details, Delivery address(s), and billing address.

-- We evaluate visitor experience, projects and service delivery in order to improve our offer and to report back to funding bodies such as Arts Council England.
+3. We evaluate visitor experience, projects, and service delivery to improve our offer and to report back to funding bodies such as Arts Council England.
 The information that we collect is anonymised.
-The Arts Council use two main platforms to evaluate audience data, including Culture Counts (Privacy Notice available here and Audience Finder (Privacy Notice available here).
+The Arts Council uses a platform to evaluate audience data called Illuminate.

-- The Seven Stories website may include content embedded from other sites and services such as Twitter, YouTube and Eventbrite; these sites may set additional cookies but we do not pass any personally identifiable information to these services.
+2. The Seven Stories website may include content embedded from other sites and services such as Twitter or YouTube these sites may set additional cookies but we do not pass any personally identifiable information to these services.

-- On occasion we may screen our database against recognized data hygiene file such as National Change of Address file and cleanse our file or correct inaccurate data.
-We may also update inaccurate data if the information is available.
+3. On occasion, we may screen our database against recognised data hygiene files such as the National Change of Address file and cleanse our file or correct inaccurate data.
+We may also update inaccurate data if the information is available

-- Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you may give us permission to access information from those accounts or services.
+4. Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp, or Twitter, you may permit us to access information from those accounts or services

-- We may from time to time access information available publicly which may include information found in places such as Companies House and information that has been published in articles/ newspapers.
+5. We may from time to time access information available publicly which may include information found in places such as Companies House and information that has been published online or in print

 Accessing the personal data we may hold about you